 How to split test files using CircleCI CLI

 CircleCI supports automatic test allocation across your containers.
-The allocation is based on filename or class name, depending on the requirements of the test-runner we are using.
+The allocation is based on filename or class name, depending on the requirements of the test-runner used.
 It requires the CircleCI CLI, which is automatically injected into your build at run-time.

-The commands that we will use for splitting the test files are glob and split.
+The commands that will be used for splitting the test files are glob and split.

 - A glob is basically a pattern that will match a list of filenames to a specific pattern that you specify.